Immune thrombocytopenic purpura

-Immune thrombocytopenic purpura (ITP), also known as idiopathic thrombocytopenic purpura or immune thrombocytopenia, is a type of thrombocytopenic purpura defined as an isolated low platelet count with a normal bone marrow in the absence of other causes of low platelets.
-It causes a characteristic red or purple bruise-like rash and an increased tendency to bleed.
-Two distinct clinical syndromes manifest as an acute condition in children and a chronic condition in adults.
-The acute form often follows an infection and spontaneously resolves within two months.
-Chronic immune thrombocytopenia persists longer than six months with a specific cause being unknown.

-ITP is an autoimmune disease with antibodies detectable against several platelet surface structures.
+Immune thrombocytopenic purpura (ITP), also known as idiopathic thrombocytopenic purpura or immune thrombocytopenia, is an autoimmune primary disorder of hemostasis characterized by a low platelet count in the absence of other causes.
+ITP often results in an increased risk of bleeding from mucosal surfaces (such as the nose or gums) or the skin (causing purpura and bruises).
+Depending on which age group is affected, ITP causes two distinct clinical syndromes: an acute form observed in children and a chronic form in adults.
+Acute ITP often follows a viral infection and is typically self-limited (resolving within two months), while the more chronic form (persisting for longer than six months) does not yet have a specific identified cause.
+Nevertheless, the pathogenesis of ITP is similar in both syndromes involving antibodies against various platelet surface antigens such as glycoproteins.

-ITP is diagnosed by identifying a low platelet count on a complete blood count (a common blood test).
-However, since the diagnosis depends on the exclusion of other causes of a low platelet count, additional investigations (such as a bone marrow biopsy) may be necessary in some cases.
+Diagnosis of ITP involves identifying a low platelet count through a complete blood count, a common blood test.
+However, since the diagnosis relies on excluding other potential causes of a low platelet count, additional investigations, such as a bone marrow biopsy, may be necessary in certain cases.

-In mild cases, only careful observation may be required but very low counts or significant bleeding may prompt treatment with corticosteroids, intravenous immunoglobulin, anti-D immunoglobulin, or immunosuppressive medications.
-Refractory ITP (not responsive to conventional treatment or constant relapsing after splenectomy) requires treatment to reduce the risk of clinically significant bleeding.
-Platelet transfusions may be used in severe cases with very low platelet counts in people who are bleeding.
-Sometimes the body may compensate by making abnormally large platelets.
+For mild cases, careful observation may be sufficient.
+However, in instances of very low platelet counts or significant bleeding, treatment options may include corticosteroids, intravenous immunoglobulin, anti-D immunoglobulin, or immunosuppressive medications.
+Refractory ITP, which does not respond to conventional treatment or shows constant relapse after splenectomy, requires treatment to reduce the risk of significant bleeding.
+Platelet transfusions may be used in severe cases with extremely low platelet counts in individuals experiencing bleeding.
+In some cases, the body may compensate by producing abnormally large platelets.

 Signs and symptoms

-Signs include the spontaneous formation of bruises (purpura) and petechiae (tiny bruises), especially on the extremities, bleeding from the nostrils and/or gums, and menorrhagia (excessive menstrual bleeding), any of which may occur if the platelet count is below 20,000 per μl.
-A very low count (<10,000 per μl) may result in the spontaneous formation of hematomas (blood masses) in the mouth or on other mucous membranes.
-Bleeding time from minor lacerations or abrasions is usually prolonged.
+Signs of ITP include the spontaneous formation of bruises (purpura) and petechiae (tiny bruises), especially on the extremities.
+Additionally, bleeding from the nostrils and/or gums, as well as menorrhagia (excessive menstrual bleeding), may occur if the platelet count falls below 20,000 per μL.
+A platelet count below 10,000 per μL can lead to the spontaneous formation of hematomas (blood masses) in the mouth or on other mucous membranes.
+Furthermore, bleeding time from minor lacerations or abrasions is usually prolonged.

-Serious and possibly fatal complications due to extremely low counts (<5,000 per μl) include subarachnoid or intracerebral hemorrhage (bleeding inside the skull or brain), lower gastrointestinal bleeding or other internal bleeding.
-An ITP patient with an extremely low count is vulnerable to internal bleeding caused by blunt abdominal trauma, as might be experienced in a motor vehicle crash.
-These complications are not likely when the platelet count is above 20,000 per μl.
+In cases where platelet counts drop to extremely low levels (<5,000 per μL), serious and potentially fatal complications may arise.
+These complications include subarachnoid or intracerebral hemorrhage (bleeding inside the skull or brain), lower gastrointestinal bleeding, or other internal bleeding.
+A person with ITP with an extremely low platelet count is susceptible to internal bleeding resulting from blunt abdominal trauma, such as in a motor vehicle crash.
+These complications are more likely to occur when the platelet count is less than 20,000 per μL.